pbyakod/code-refactor/README.md

 ### Alt Elements in Img Tag

  The img tags in the contents and benefits sections are updated to include alt placeholder tags with the same name as the images.

+### Heading Attributes

+ The most important thing about heading elements is that there sequentially ordered.
+According to the restructured code, the h tags flow from h1 to h3 as you scroll down the page.